asilverlight/Meta-RAG/README.md

 ### Experiment of Information Entropy

-In this experiment, we investigate whether the RAG-Blender framework can truly reduce the information entropy of generated answers.
+In this experiment, we investigate whether the Meta-RAG framework can truly reduce the information entropy of generated answers.

 The first experiment is used to calculate the information entropy of the model's output answers.